David Carlucci: Media and Commentary

 Since his departure from the Senate, Carlucci has become a frequent television commentator, appearing on networks including Fox News, Fox Business, BBC, NewsNation and NewsMax.
 His firm’s website includes a “Media” page listing multiple appearances between 2021-25.
 For instance, in August 2023 he appeared on Fox Business for a segment on the 2024 presidential race.
 In August 2025 he provided commentary for Spectrum on the red-districting battle between New York and Texas.

 During the 2024 presidential campaign, Carlucci was one of the most prominent Democratic strategists appearing on national television to discuss Vice President Kamala Harris’s campaign.
 Several of his segments were shared by the official Kamala Harris campaign account (@KamalaHQ) on X (formerly Twitter), including a Fox News appearance where he noted Harris’s record of labor endorsements.

 Carlucci has occasionally gained attention for his strongly worded commentary on national-political issues that has led to visible reactions on air.
 Including his early morning appearance on “Fox & Friends” the morning after a major presidential debate (defending Joe Biden as one of the first Democratic guests).

 Awards and recognition

 In 2021, Carlucci was recognized on The City & State New York Mental Health Power 50 list.
 "Serving in the state Senate between 2011 and 2020, David Carlucci focused on mental health care and substance abuse policy, including as chair of the Mental Health and Developmental Disabilities Committee beginning in 2013 and as co-chair of a joint task force on opioid addiction and overdose prevention."

+In 2026, Carlucci was named to City & State New York's Who's Who in Government Relations, which recognizes the state's top government relations professionals.